BRENT

 DSC_2025.jpg

 Funderburk maintains a committed presence in the opera world.
-He served as pianist and music director of the Metropolitan Opera’s “Rising Stars Concert Series” tour, which presented more than 50 performances, workshops, and masterclasses at key universities and concert halls across the U.S. In early 2022, he was one of the two pianists to anchor the world premiere of Ricky Ian Gordon’s chamber opera Intimate Apparel.
-Based on Lynn Nottage’s iconic play, the production made history as the first opera produced by Lincoln Center Theater and was broadcast nationally on PBS Great Performances.
+He served as pianist and music director of the Metropolitan Opera’s “Rising Stars Concert Series” tour, which presented more than 50 performances, workshops, and masterclasses at renowned universities and concert halls across the U.S. In 2022, he anchored the world premiere of Ricky Ian Gordon’s chamber opera Intimate Apparel, based on Lynn Nottage’s iconic play.
+The production made history as the first opera produced by Lincoln Center Theater and was broadcast nationally on PBS Great Performances.

-In vocal and instrumental recitals, Funderburk has graced such distinguished venues as Carnegie Hall’s Weill Recital Hall, Lincoln Center’s Alice Tully Hall, Merkin Concert Hall, National Sawdust, and Symphony Space in New York; the Krannert Center and Chicago Cultural Center in Illinois; and the Arts Club of Washington in DC.
+In vocal and instrumental recitals, Funderburk has performed in celebrated venues across the country, including Carnegie Hall’s Weill Recital Hall, Lincoln Center’s Alice Tully Hall, Merkin Concert Hall, National Sawdust, and Symphony Space in New York; Ganz Hall, the Krannert Center, and Chicago Cultural Center in Illinois; and the Arts Club of Washington in DC.
 Through appearances at Café Sabarsky at New York’s Neue Galerie, the Detroit Institute of Arts, Louisville’s Festival of Faiths, and Stanford University’s Shenson Recital Series, he and his longtime collaborator, mezzo-soprano Naomi O’Connell, have become known for inventive programs that range from classics to cabaret.

 Funderburk is passionate about cultivating the next generation of singers.
-As a faculty member of the Schmidt Vocal Institute, he works with gifted high school singers from across the country for a two-week intensive that provides an immersive preview into pursuing music at a professional level.
-Other appointments have included Music Director and Collaborative Pianist of Furman Lyric Theatre at Furman University in Greenville, South Carolina and Master Coach at the venerable CoOPERAtive Program in Princeton, NJ where he inaugurated the program’s Alumni Recital Series in 2017.
+He holds positions at DePaul University, Northwestern University’s Bienen School of Music, Lyric Opera of Chicago’s Ryan Opera Center, and Schmidt Vocal Institute.
+Other appointments have included Music Director and Collaborative Pianist of Furman Lyric Theatre at Furman University in Greenville, South Carolina and Master Coach at CoOPERAtive, where he inaugurated the program’s Alumni Recital Series in 2017.

-High in demand as an audition, workshop, and competition pianist, Funderburk regularly supports singers from around the world at major companies and festivals including The Metropolitan Opera, Lyric Opera of Chicago, Houston Grand Opera Studio, Arizona Opera, Ravinia Festival, Music Academy of the West, besides playing workshops of new operas at both American Lyric Theater and the Center for Contemporary Opera.
+High in demand as an audition, workshop, and competition pianist, Funderburk regularly supports singers from around the world at top companies and festivals, including The Metropolitan Opera, Lyric Opera of Chicago, Houston Grand Opera Studio, Merola Opera Program, Arizona Opera, Ravinia Festival, Wolf Trap Opera, Aspen Music Festival, and Music Academy of the West.
+In addition, he has played workshops of new operas at the Center for Contemporary Opera, American Lyric Theater, and Opera Columbus.

-A South Carolina native, Funderburk holds bachelor’s degrees in music and biology from Wisconsin’s Lawrence University and a master’s from New York’s Juilliard School, where he was a staff pianist for four years in the Ellen and James S. Marcus Institute for Vocal Arts.
+A South Carolina native, Funderburk holds bachelor’s degrees in music and biology from Wisconsin’s Lawrence University and a master’s from New York’s Juilliard School, where he was a pianist in the Ellen and James S. Marcus Institute for Vocal Arts.
 In addition to his performance and teaching schedules, Funderburk maintains a private coaching studio in Chicago.

 Funderburk 3 ©JiyangChen.jpg